PROFIT MARGIN: [FAIL]

 ACCOUNT RECEIVABLE TO SALES: [PASS]

 This methodology wants to make sure that a company's accounts receivable do not get significantly out of line with sales.
 It's a warning sign if a company's accounts receivable relative to sales increases significantly when compared to the previous year.
 Up to a 30% increase is allowed, but no more.
-Accounts Receivable to Sales for OCLS was 11.07% last year, while for this year it is 17.04%.
-Although the AR to sales is rising, it is below the max 30% that is allowed.
-The investor can still consider the stock if all other criteria appear very attractive.
+Accounts Receivable to Sales for OCLS was 17.04% last year, while for this year it is 10.97%.
+Since the AR to sales is decreasing by -6.07% the stock passes this criterion.

 LONG TERM DEBT/EQUITY RATIO: [PASS]

 OCLS's trailing twelve-month Debt/Equity ratio (0.00%) is at a great level according to this methodology because the superior companies that you are looking for don't need to borrow money in order to grow.

 "THE FOOL RATIO" (P/E TO GROWTH): [FAIL]